IvanGCh/NDCP/README.md

 To cite NDCP:
-Granados, I., Cal˜, M., and Ramos, V. (2018).
+Granados, I., Calo, M., and Ramos, V. (2018).
 NOISY DISPERSION CURVE PICKING (NDCP): a Matlab package for group velocity dispersion picking of seismic surface waves.
 Submitted to "Computer and Geosciences".

 Comments and remarks can be sent to IGranadosC@igeofisica.unam.mx